 - Nexus, TASA’s Newsletter – three issues per year;

-- The choice to be listed on the TASA Directory of Research Expertise database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;
+- The choice to be listed on the TASA Directory of Expertise database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;

 - Thematic Group membership;

 - Having your book listed on the TASA New Books web page, Tweeted about and included in the Members’ Newsletter;

 - Member conference registration discount of over $100;

 - Targeted email service for making contact with sociologists and sociology students, who are TASA members, for a specific need.